End-to-End Game-Focused Learning of Adversary Behavior in Security Games: Conclusion

 \section{Conclusion}

-We present a decision-focused approach to adversary modeling in security games.
-We provide a theoretical justification as to why training an attacker model to maximize $DEU$ can provide higher $DEU$ than training the model to maximize predictive accuracy.
-We extend past work in decision-focused learning to smooth nonconvex objectives, accounting for the defender's optimization in SSGs against many attacker types, including SUQR.
-We show empirically, in both synthetic and human subject data, that our decision-focused approach outperforms standard two stage approaches.

-We conclude that improving predictive accuracy does not guarantee increased $DEU$ in SSGs.
-We believe this conclusion has important consequences for future research and that our decision-focused approach can be extended to a variety of SSG models where smooth nonconvex objectives and polytope feasible regions are common.
+We advance the state of the art in learning adversary models in SSGs with the goal of maximizing defender expected utility.
+In contrast to past approaches, our approach allows modern deep learning architectures to be trained, and we outperform even two-stage approaches that have been tuned to maximize the defender's expected utility.
+We investigate empirically and theoretically why our game-focused approach outperforms two-stage and find that harder decision problems lead to better game-focused performance.
+We believe that our conclusions have important consequences for future research and that our game-focused approach can be extended to a variety of SSG models where smooth nonconvex objectives and polytope feasible regions are common.